The local geometry of the stack of $A_r$-stable curves: Good moduli spaces and linearization

 The same description holds if we replace \(G_x\) by \(G_x^{0}\), the connected component of the identity of the stabilizer of \(x\).

 \end{lemma}

 \begin{proof} It follows by the definition of coherently complete pairs and \cite[Theorem~1.1]{CoherentTannaka} as in \cite[Section~1.7]{AlpHalRyd}. \end{proof}

-\begin{remark} Let $\cX$ be an algebraic stack of finite type over a noetherian base scheme $S$ and $x$ be a point in $\cX$ .
+\begin{remark} Let $\cX$ be an algebraic stack of finite type over a noetherian base scheme $S$ and $x$ be a point in $\cX$.
 Given $\cZ$ be a closed subset of $\cX$, we denote by $\widehat{\cZ}_x$ the completion of $\cZ$ in $x$, namely the preimage $\eta_x^{-1}(\cZ)$.
-If \(G_x\) is linearly reductive, this coincides with the preimage of a closed $G_x$-invariant subset $\cZ_x \subset T_x X$ through the (completion) morphism
+If \(G_x\) is linearly reductive and $x$ is a smooth point of $\cX$, we claim that $\cZ_x$ coincides with the preimage of a closed $G_x$-invariant subset $Z_x \subset T_x \cX$ through the (completion) morphism